Oruga420/luna-budget/STOPPING_POINT.md

 - All user data in IndexedDB (client-side)
 - Vercel Blob data is public but unguessable (single blob file)
 - No user tracking or analytics
-- Images processed by OpenAI are not persisted
+- Images processed by Groq are not persisted (processed in-memory only)

 ### CORS